 “Our amazing care team did things like little footprints and made little cards for the parents around the holidays.
 Bringing in things to make the baby’s bassinet more personal like blankets, wraps, clothes they could wear with the monitors.
 Our hospital also made us charm bracelets for every milestone or event such as a first feed, first clothes, first bath, etc. It was really special to celebrate the little triumphs.” – Katie

 How Nurses Help a NICU Mom

 Gift cards and preemie clothes are important ways to help a NICU mom.
 But for most NICU moms, all they really need is support.
-If your friend currently has a baby in the NICU, send them a text and let them know you care.
+If your friend has a baby in the NICU, send them a text and tell them you care.
 Celebrate each new day with them as they become new parents to their tiny miracle.
 And to all the NICU moms out there: you are rockstars.